feberman42/philosophers/README.md

 # The Philosophers project of the 42 Core Curriculum

+This project is about using multiple threads (pthread) to run a simulation.

 ### The general rules
 - One or more philosophers sit at a round table.
 There is a large bowl of spaghetti in the middle of the table.